DylanEsguerra/Machine-Learning-For-Chaotic-Time-Series/README.md

-Deep Learning For Chaotic Time Series Forecasts
+# Deep Learning for Chaotic Time Series Forecasts

-Here I investigate the ability of Deep Learning Models such as LSTM networks for the prediction of nonlinear chaotic time series.
-Due to the extreme sensitivity to initial conditions, chaotic systems are inherently unpredictable.
-Dispite this challenge recent advancements in Machine Learning, specifically recurrant neural network architectures have been experiencing increased succsess in this relm.
+Welcome to the "Deep Learning for Chaotic Time Series Forecasts" project!
+This independent project, initiated in December 2023, explores the application of Deep Learning Models, particularly LSTM networks, for predicting nonlinear chaotic time series.
+Chaotic systems, known for their extreme sensitivity to initial conditions, pose a significant challenge for traditional forecasting methods.
+However, recent advancements in Machine Learning, especially recurrent neural network architectures, show promise in handling such chaotic systems.

-This is an independent project of mine started in December 2023 and inspired by recent research across the field.

-My primary Goals are too
+## Project Overview

+The project currently focuses on multi-step and single-step forecasts of the logistic map, serving as a foundational for future exploration of chaotic time series prediction.
+The goal is to learn more about the strengths and weaknesses of Deep Learning for chaotic systems in various environments of data availability and noise.

+## Objectives

+The primary objectives of this project are as follows:

+1. **Investigate Forecast Horizon Differences:**
-1) Investigate the difference in the forecast horizon of sable and chaotic parameterizations of the same dynamic system.
+   - Examine and compare the forecast horizon of stable and chaotic parameterizations within the same dynamic system.

+2. **Explore Scaling with Observed Data Length:**
-2) Understand the scailing of the forecast horizon with the length of the observed data.
+   - Understand how the forecast horizon scales in relation to the length of the observed data.

+3. **Assess Sensitivity to Observation Noise:**
-3) Understand the sensitivity of forecasts to increased observation noise.
+   - Analyze the sensitivity of forecasts to increased observation noise, considering its impact on prediction accuracy.

+## Current Status

+As of now, initial tests have been conducted on both multi-step and single-step forecasts of the logistic map.
+The project is in its early stages, and additional experiments, analyses, and implementations are planned to expand its scope.

+Note: This README is a living document and will be updated as the project progresses.
+Stay tuned for more updates!